5k-mirrors/poe-live-search-manager/README.md

 See #42.

-Windows notification do not appear in the case of the standalone version.
+Windows notifications do not appear in the case of the standalone version.

 We have submitted an issue to the _electron-builder_ repository: